edgimar/Pweave/doc/examples.rst

 reST example
 -------------

 Here is a simple example of a Pweave file (`ma.Pnw <_static/ma.Pnw>`_) that uses reST as the documentation format.
-The file has two code chunks of which second one also produces a figure that is included in the output.
+The file demonstrates basic usage of Pweave and how it can easily be used to add dynamic figures and tables.

 .. literalinclude:: ma.Pnw